Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - BookStoreContext ////BookStore <--can be any name, this is a name of our database
 - BookStoreContext ////Context <--must be always in the end of name of our class, suffix

+5. In Azure Data Studio app--> Create New Connection --> fill Server name, User Name, Password, Database name from Microsoft Azure Database
-5. After creating Data folder with all needed files and content we can create --> MIGRATIONS FOLDER
+6. After creating Data folder with all needed files and content we can create --> MIGRATIONS FOLDER
-6. To create Migrations folder, we write -->
+7. To create Migrations folder, we write -->

 ```C#
 # creating database with tables, Class proporties converts to table columns.